faizan35/Kubernetes_Mastery_Hub/README.md

 - **Project: Network Segmentation**
   - Description: Implement Network Policies to control the flow of traffic between Pods in different Namespaces, ensuring a secure network environment.

 ---

+## Tools

+### 117. **Helm Charts:**

+- **Theory:**

+  - Introduce Helm, a package manager for Kubernetes, and understand how to use Helm charts to define, install, and upgrade even the most complex Kubernetes applications.

+- **Project: Helm Chart for Application**
+  - Description: Package your application using Helm charts.
+Include configurations, dependencies, and versioning in the Helm chart.

+### 118. **Kustomize:**

+- **Theory:**

+  - Explore Kustomize, a built-in customization mechanism in Kubernetes, for creating and managing manifests more efficiently.

+- **Project: Custom Manifests with Kustomize**
+  - Description: Use Kustomize to customize Kubernetes manifests for different environments without modifying the original files.

+---

+## Extra

+### 12. **Resource Quotas and LimitRange:**

+- **Theory:**

+  - Explore resource management in Kubernetes using Resource Quotas and LimitRange.

+- **Project: Resource Management**
+  - Description: Set up Resource Quotas to limit resource usage in a Namespace.
+Experiment with LimitRange to restrict container resource limits.

+### 116. **RBAC (Role-Based Access Control):**

+- **Theory:**

+  - Learn about RBAC to control access to resources within a cluster.

+- **Project: User Access Management**
+  - Description: Implement RBAC to control user access to resources within a Namespace.
+Create roles and role bindings accordingly.

+---